wso2/carbon-maven-plugins/README.md

 ## Introduction

 The WSO2 Carbon feature plugin is a Maven plugin, which is used within the WSO2 Carbon platform.
-The Maven goals that are achieved through this plugin are explained in the following table:
+The Maven goals that are achieved through this plugin are explained below:

 * `generate`: For generating Carbon features.
 Formerly known as `P2-feature-gen`.
 See the instructions on [configuring the `generate` Maven goal](#configuring-the-generate-maven-goal).
 * `generate-repo`: For generating P2 repositories.
 Formerly known as 'P2-repo-gen'.
 See the instructions on [configuring the `generate-repo` Maven goal](#configuring-the-generate-repo-maven-goal).